OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/PicturesAndForEachLoops.rst

 A ``Picture`` is actually a big group of ``Pixel``\ s.
 The ``Picture`` class provides a method called ``getPixels()`` that allows you to repeat over all the pixels in the image.
-We can use this is a for-each loop like this:
+We can use this in a for-each loop like this:

 .. code-block:: java